WSU-kduncan/ceg3120-cicd-Brennnan12883/Project5/README-CD.md

    - Testing if your workflow workedflowed
      - Go to the actions tab of your repo in GitHub, click on your workflow file, and if there are no errors then it should have worked.
      - For DockerHub, run `docker pull edgyduck/burke-ceg3120:1.3.1` then run the latest with `docker run --rm edgyduck/burke-ceg3120` and if an output is seen, it worked.

+## Part 2

+1. EC2 Instance Details
+   - AMI used:

 ## Resources

-ChatGPT: Used ChatGPT with the prompt "Can you generate a github workflow that adheres to these guidelines: (Copy pasted the guidelines given)" and was given a proper workflow file template that I edited.
+ChatGPT: Used ChatGPT with the prompt "Can you generate a github workflow that adheres to these guidelines: (Copy pasted the guidelines given)" and was given a proper workflow file template that I edited to fit my needs.